Colony of Virginia: Iroquois Confederacy

 As the English settlements expanded beyond the Tidewater territory traditionally occupied by the Powhatan, they encountered new groups with which there had been minimal relations with the colony.
 In the late 17th century, the Iroquois Confederacy expanded into the western region of Virginia as part of the Beaver Wars.
-They arrived shortly before the English settlers, and displaced the resident Siouan tribes.
+They arrived shortly before the English settlers and displaced the resident Siouan tribes.

 Lt.
 Gov. Alexander Spotswood made further advances in policy with the Virginia Indians along the frontier.
-In 1714, he established Fort Christanna to help educate and trade with several tribes with which the colony had friendly relations, as well as to help protect them from hostile tribes.
-In 1722 the Treaty of Albany was signed by leaders of the Five Nations of Iroquois, Province of New York, Colony of Virginia, and Province of Pennsylvania.
+In 1714, he established Fort Christanna to help educate and trade with several tribes with which the colony had friendly relations and to help protect them from hostile tribes.
+In 1722, the Treaty of Albany was signed by leaders of the Five Nations of Iroquois, Province of New York, Colony of Virginia, and Province of Pennsylvania.

 Geography

-The cultural geography of colonial Virginia gradually evolved, with a variety of settlement and jurisdiction models experimented with.
-By the late 17th century and into the 18th century, the primary settlement pattern was based on plantations (to grow tobacco), farms, and some towns (mostly ports or courthouse villages).
+The geography of the Virginia settlement expanded as the boundaries of European colonization extended over time.
+Its cultural geography gradually evolved, with various settlement and jurisdiction models employed.
+By the late 17th century and the early 18th century, the primary settlement pattern was based on plantations (to grow tobacco), farms, and some towns (mostly ports or courthouse villages).

 Early settlements

 The fort at Jamestown, founded in 1607, remained the primary settlement of the colonists for several years.
 A few strategic outposts were constructed, including Fort Algernon (1609) at the entrance to the James River.
 Early attempts to occupy strategic locations already inhabited by natives at what is now Richmond and Suffolk failed owing to native resistance.

 A short distance farther up the James, in 1611, Thomas Dale began the construction of a progressive development at Henricus on and about what was later known as Farrar's Island.
-Henricus was envisioned as possible replacement capital for Jamestown, and was to have the first college in Virginia.
+Henricus was envisioned as a possible replacement capital for Jamestown and was to have the first college in Virginia.
 (The ill-fated Henricus was destroyed during the Indian massacre of 1622).
 In addition to creating the settlement at Henricus, Dale also established the port town of Bermuda Hundred, as well as "Bermuda Cittie" in 1613, now part of Hopewell, Virginia.
 He began the excavation work at Dutch Gap, using methods he had learned while serving in Holland.